open-ephys/onix-docs/source/Hardware Guide/Headstages/serialization.rst

 Power
 =======================
-As mentioned in the previous section, power is DC-coupled into the coaxial link at the host and recovered at the headstage via a second, inductive DC path.
+As mentioned in the previous section, power is DC-coupled into the coaxial link at the controller and recovered at the headstage via a second, inductive DC path.
 This "T-network" provides a low impedance path for the DC portion of the signal (power) and rejects the RF components so that they are preserved for communication between the SERDES pair.